Updated 31st May 2025

-Cameron Norrie is having the season of his life so far with his first title win.
+Cameron Norrie is a former top 10 player with 5 ATP titles.
 But what is Cameron Norrie’s racquet?

 Like with most pro-player racquets, it’s a tricky one to answer.
 If you’re new to this topic professional tennis players don’t change their equipment very often, instead, the manufacturer paints the racquet to look like the latest retail racquet to be able to sell more racquets.
 Before they used to write that a certain player “uses” this racquet, but now they’re calling it “endorses” instead due to a Babolat lawsuit in 2009.
 Cameron Norrie’s racquet should be a Babolat Pure Control Tour, which is what he was using during his junior/college years.
 One easy way to see that it is not a Babolat Pure Strike 98 V3 is to zoom in and count the strings on his racquet.
 On closer inspection, Norrie uses 16 main strings and 20 cross strings, a clear indication that it is still a Pure Control Tour.